 No. 5

-My brothers, my mum and I always looked forward to our annual summer holiday to visit our cousins in May Pen, Jamaica.
-Dad would stay behind as he had things to do.
+My brothers, mum and I always looked forward to our annual summer holiday to visit our cousins in May Pen, Jamaica.
+Dad would stay behind as he had things to do on the farm.

-I would be chatting to one cousin on my right about one thing, the other to my left on another, plus playing a game while listening in on a conversation in front of me and joining in when I felt like it – but fast.
+I would be chatting to one cousin on my right about one thing, the other to my left about another, plus playing a game while listening in on a conversation in front of me and joining in.

-Telling each other our problems, our troubles, we would talk them through, giving our thoughts and advice on what should be done.
+Telling each other our problems and our troubles, we would talk them through, giving our thoughts and advice on what should be done.

-We would also take the piss out of each other, but if we showed that we were upset about it, we would be ribbed further.
-So, from a young age I learned to not let insults bother me and in fact I became quite good at quick returns.
+We would also “take the mickey” out of each other, but if we showed that we were upset about it, we would be ribbed further.
+So, from a young age, I learned not to let insults bother me, and in fact, I became quite good at quick returns.

 And when a friendly sting was particularly accurate, leaving an opponent stumped, we would all congratulate the person who delivered it, including the one who received it.

-We talked over each other, around each other and finished each other’s sentences, sometimes in unison, while keeping up with our games all at the same time.
+We talked over each other, around each other and finished each other’s sentences, sometimes in unison, while keeping up with our games simultaneously.
 And when strangers passed by, we would naturally switch our conversations to our family coded-speak so they couldn’t understand us.

-Sometimes our chatter would turn into arguments as our older cousins would have a few disagreements, but at the end of the day we would always make peace.
+Sometimes, our conversations would turn into arguments as our older cousins would have a few disagreements, but at the end of the day, we would always make peace.

 I loved playing with my cousins and being in May Pen, as we also had bag juice, CheezTrix, jerk chicken and Juici Patties on tap.
-Aunts, uncles, and family friends, living near, would stop by throughout the day to bring us treats, join in our play or to chat with Aunty on her way to or coming back from church, in one of her pale pink, soft blue, creamy peach, bright white, pea green, ice-lolly yellow, matching-from-head-to-toe, outfits.
+Aunts, uncles, and family friends living near would stop by throughout the day to bring us treats, join in our play or converse with Aunty on her way to or coming back from church in one of her pale pink, soft blue, creamy peach, bright white, pea green, ice-lolly yellow, matching-from-head-to-toe, outfits.

 One of the highlights during our holidays was The Denbigh Agricultural and Industrial Show, held nearby.
-My cousins would dress in the latest fashion and we would head out to spend our money on rides, games, toys, and sugary snacks, like strawberry syrup over shaved ice, sold by young men on their colourful remodelled bicycles, playing the latest tunes, with parasols shading us from the hot sun.
+My cousins would dress in the latest fashion, and we would head out to spend our money on rides, games, toys, and sugary snacks, like strawberry syrup over shaved ice sold by men on their colourful remodelled bicycles, playing the latest tunes, with parasols shading us from the hot summer sun.

 Best wishes,